janesmith73/product-docs/CONTRIBUTING.md

 Clone your forked `product-docs` repository

-- Open your terminal (or PowerShell).
+1. Open your terminal (or PowerShell).
-- Navigate to the location where you want the repository to reside.
+1. Navigate to the location where you want the repository to reside.
-- Issue the following command after you have replaced `yourUsername` with your actual GitHub username:
+1. Issue the following command after you have replaced `yourUsername` with your actual GitHub username:

 ```
 git clone https://github.com/yourUsername/product-docs.git
 ```
-Then navigate to the repository using
+Then navigate to the repository using:

 ```
 cd product-docs